pmdg-webmaster/jqueryLogin/README.md

-jqueryLogin
+jQuery Login
 ===========

-jQuery login system.
-Not the most secure, but most people won't be able to get round it.
+A simple jQuery login system.
+Not the most secure, but most people won't be able to get round it.<br/>
+Code must be applied to multiple pages.